AndyMG1999/ezViteNetStarter/README.md

 ```
 EZVN will then create a project in the current directory using the default frontend framework **(ReactJS)**.\
 \
-You can also specify which Vite template you want by specifying AFTER the project name
+To specify which Vite template to create the project in, declare template **AFTER** project name:

 ```bash
   npm create ezvn project-name react-ts
 ```
-This will make an **React+Typescript** Vite template with an ASP NET api!
+This will make a **React+Typescript** Vite template with an ASP NET api!
 ## Run Project

 Running your project is as easy as one line in the project directory!